Internet guru Tim O'Reilly on Web3: "Get ready for the crash"

 Whatever you do, don't borrow against the value of your crypto holdings.
 If you do, you will be seriously underwater.
 You will not just lose your imagined fortune, you will be bankrupt in the real world.
 The financial innovation of being able to borrow against your crypto, boy, that's a really bad, bad, bad, bad thing for a lot of people

-How long until the metaverse, a virtual reality social network, is ready for prime time?
+How long until the metaverse — which as it's currently envisioned is basically a massive virtual reality social network — ready for prime time?

 The metaverse itself is full of bubble hype.
 The Meta Quest2, yeah, they're selling a bunch of 'em, but the technology is a long way from prime time.
 If you were to compare this to where the web was before it became super useful, we're a long way from that.
 I think metaverse is probably a decade or more away from being really useful.
 And even then, how much time will people spend in this VR online space?
 I don't really know.
 Financial, cultural and political norms are changing.